wallarm/product-documentation/docs/2.18/user-guides/rules/add-rule.md

 **Regular expression syntax**

-To match requests with regular expressions, the Pire library is used.
-Mostly, the syntax of expressions is standard but has some specifics as described below and in the README file of [Pire repository][link-regex].
+To match requests with regular expressions, the PIRE library is used.
+Mostly, the syntax of expressions is standard but has some specifics as described below and in the README file of [PIRE repository][link-regex].

 ??? info "Show regular expression syntax"
     Characters that can be used as‑is: